dword-design/nuxt-content-body-html/README.md

 }
 ```

-Then you can access it via `doc.html`.
+Then you can access it via `doc.bodyHtml`.

 ## Adding more remark and rehype plugins